Kintpuash: Assassinations

 On April 11, 1873, Kintpuash and key Modoc leaders—Hooker Jim, Shacknasty Jim, Black Jim, Schonchin John, and Ellen's Man—met with the peace commission.
-The commissioners were joined by Winema, her husband Frank Riddle, and interpreters Boston Charley and Bogus Charley.
-According to Jeff C. Riddle, son of Winema and Frank, historian Dee Brown noted that Kintpuash demanded the Modocs remain in their homelands and called for U.S. troops to withdraw.
-Canby replied that he lacked the authority to grant these requests.
-Schonchin John threatened to end negotiations unless the Modocs were given Hot Creek, and the soldiers left immediately.
-When it became clear that Canby would not meet their demands, Kintpuash gave a signal in Modoc, drew a pistol, and fired at Canby.
-The gun misfired initially but discharged on a second attempt, killing him.
-Boston Charley killed Thomas, while Meacham, Dyar, Winema, and Riddle survived.
+The commissioners were joined by Toby Riddle, her husband Frank Riddle, and interpreters Boston Charley and Bogus Charley.
+Kintpuash demanded the Modocs remain in their homelands and called for U.S. troops to withdraw.

+Canby falsely replied that he lacked the authority to grant these requests, despite dispatches from the Bureau of Indian Affairs to the contrary.
+As it became clear that Canby would not meet their demands, shots were fired by one of the parties.
+The ensuing gunfight ended in the deaths Canby and Thomas.
+Meacham was badly beaten and wounded, while Dyar and Frank and Toby Riddles escaped without harm.